2ndSightLab/ai-tracker/cost.md

 # Costs while building an AI Agent Bootstrap Script and Framework

+# 2026-08-15 3:13 PM

+Kicked off five agents to fix the related projects according to those instructions...running....but then i set only ONE project to ultrathink and IMMEDIATELY ran out of credits.
+In the past I had 2-3 projects running in ultrathink and this did not happen.
+I don't understand this at all.
+I only changed some requirements, kicked off the agents, and I'm already out of credits.

 ### 8/15/2026 2:07 AM

 I don't understand Anthropic credits yet.
 At some point tonight said I had used 90% of my credits/tokens whatever.
 I had just started.
 Then it reset before I even stopped and I was working again.
 I worked from afternoon sometime till about midnight or 1 a.m.